geocomPP/sdv/chapter.md

 landmarks.

-For this example we are going to use the shapefile of London sports participation introduced in Section 2.
+For this example we are going to use the shapefile of London sports participation.
 The data were originally projected to British National Grid (BNG) which is not compatible with the online map services used in the following examples.
 It therefore needs reprojecting - a step we completed earlier.
 The reprojected file can be loaded as follows:

 ~~~~ {.r}
 load("data/lnd.wgs84.RData")